yvan-lengwiler/Finance-Uni/week6/readme.md

 # Week 6: Topic ...
-Files for exercised of week 6.
+Files for exercises of week 6.